Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Introduction

+Due to the variety of structures and the complexity of behaviors, it is challenging to propose accurate physical models and corresponding control strategies for every soft robot.
+However, data-driven methods have shown considerable benefits.
+Data-driven approaches summarize the features of data collected from robot motions without the necessity of robot design knowledge.
+Furthermore, compared with physical approaches based on simplifications and hypotheses, data from real robots can illustrate the real features of soft robots.
+Thanks to these advantages, some data-driven approaches can be proposed for robot modeling and control with optimization\cite{14MY} or learning\cite{18TT}.
+Data-driven approaches can be applied for various kinds of modeling and control strategies, like kinematics modeling\cite{14AM}, dynamic modeling\cite{18MG}, open loop control\cite{19SS}, and close loop control\cite{22AC}.
+Moreover, they can also be utilized for observer \cite{18ML} which includes modeling as prediction and sensing characterization\cite{23XW} which can be applied in control.

-This review aims to present and compare data models applied to soft robot modeling and control methods.
-Although some reviews are related to soft robot modeling and control\cite{18TTc,21CS,22JW}, they do not introduce modeling and control in parallel and do not summarize the related data models.
-We divide data models into five categories: Jacobian model, analytical model, statistical model, neural network, and reinforcement learning.
-Although RL is not a data model, it changes the data requirement and control performance.
-We introduce the corresponding modeling and control approaches for each kind of data model and compare them within and among these categories.
-Finally, conclusions on data models applied to soft robot modeling and control are proposed, and we discuss the emerging directions of this area.
-Fig \ref{fig2} shows the paper number of different models cited in this review according to the publishment time.
-In Fig \ref{fig2}-(A), one paper may fall into multiple categories if it involves several data models, but one paper only falls into one category considering the main controller in this paper in Fig \ref{fig2}-(B).
-Fig \ref{fig3}-(A) and Fig \ref{fig3}-(B) summarize the number of papers according to the publishment time and model category, respectively.
+This review aims to present and compare data-driven methods applied to soft robot modeling and control in parallel.
+Although some reviews are related to soft robot modeling and control\cite{18TTc,21CS,22JW,23CL}, they do not introduce modeling and control simultaneously. \zc{In this review, first we briefly introduce foundations for data-driven approaches, which are physical models and the Jacobian matrix.
+Physical models provide simulation environments and insight into soft robots, while the Jacobian matrix infers the data relationship for data-driven approaches.} Then, we classify data-driven methods applied to soft robot modeling and control into three categories: statistical method, neural network, and reinforcement learning.
+We introduce the corresponding modeling and control approaches for each kind of data-driven approach parallelly and compare them within and among these categories.
+Finally, conclusions on data-driven approaches applied to soft robot modeling and control are proposed, and we discuss the challenges and emerging directions of this area.
+Fig. \ref{fig2} shows the paper number of different methods cited in this review according to the publishment time.
+In Fig. \ref{fig2}-(a), one paper may fall into multiple categories if it involves several methods, but one paper only falls into one category considering the main method in this paper in Fig. \ref{fig2}-(b).
+Fig. \ref{fig3}-(a) and Fig. \ref{fig3}-(b) summarize the number of papers according to the publishment time and method category, respectively.
+The summary of data-driven method categories is shown in Table \ref{table_sum}.